SoggyBallz/javascript-DOM-1/05-toggle-elements-of-dom-path/QUESTIONS.md

 > Describe the contract you used for finding the movies to toggle in the DOM.
 How is this function different from other functions that find elements in the DOM?

-Es izmnatoju document.querySelectorAll() un ar 'so var visu ko gribi atlas'it.
+Es izmnatoju document.querySelectorAll() un ar šo var visu ko gribi atlasīt.